Gizra/Gizra-Way-Book/phone_call.md

 > No IT project at the moment.

-[Name Dropping pitch] It is our technical expertise along with how we approach IT projects.
+[Prominent Clients pitch] It is our technical expertise along with how we approach IT projects.
 [Gizra Way pitch]

 > We already have a company we work with.